455 East Main Street, Mesa, AZ 85203

 In a temple sealing, a man and his wife are married to each other for eternity.
 Temple marriages are not only a promise between the husband and wife, but also with God.

 Temples are vital in the lives of Latter-Day Saints.
 Within the walls of the Mesa Temple, volunteers dedicate hours of work as service as they try to get closer to God.
-A Latter-Day Saint becoming closer to God when they go through the temple.

 Previous Story